improv-wifi/website/src/code.md

 See [the GitHub repository](https://github.com/improv-wifi/sdk-android) for the documentation, source code and demo application.

-## Creating firmware that can be provisioned
+## Creating firmware hosting the Improv service

 ### SDK for C++